How Long Can A Dog Go Without Food? Fact Checked By Our Vet

 It’s very common for dogs to pick up infections.
 Diseases like salmonellosis, parvoviruses (1) or blood parasites can cause many symptoms, including loss of appetite.
 If you see your dog is lethargic, call your vet to get your dog checked.

 Cancer and organ failure

-- Not to scare you, but lack of appetite can be an early sign of serious diseases.
-For instance, different reports published in the Canine Chronic Kidney Disease journal mention that owners recognised abnormal drinking, eating and urinating behaviour over half a year before their pet's official diagnosis.
-On the other hand, they also recognized weight loss almost 4 months in advance.
+Not to scare you, but lack of appetite can be an early sign of serious diseases.
+For instance, different published journal reports mention that owners recognised abnormal drinking, eating and urinating behaviour over half a year before their pet's official diagnosis (2).
+On the other hand, they also recognised weight loss almost four months in advance.
 When it comes to cancer, it’s a common fact that dogs that are in pain refuse to eat.
 Of course, some medication can induce appetite loss.

 Sudden diet changes

 This one ties in with the gastrointestinal distress causes we outlined above.
 Dogs are sensitive to sudden diet changes, especially if they aren’t used to eating diverse foods.
 This is very common when changing kibble brands or even recipes within the same brand.
 If that sounds like you, try to slowly introduce the new food to your dog instead of swapping all at once.
 This should solve the lack of appetite in no time.

 Sometimes dogs get bored of their food or even the flavour.
 If your dog is picky, this is a likely cause.
 Try adding a yummy topping like some cut up sweet potato or a few meat pieces.
 If your dog starts eating again, boredom might have been the reason why.

 What To Do If Your Dog Is Not Eating

 The first thing you need to do is make sure there are no underlying medical conditions that might be preventing your dog from eating.
 In general, a quick at-home once-over can show you whether or not your dog is feeling bad in other ways.